My First 30 of Days Earning on HubPages

 I signed up to HubPages around 2014 just to find another source of income.
 I didn't really get into it and only ended up writing one hub.
 This one article stood alone as my only completed hub for years.
-I had a few other drafts that I published and all of those articles were rejected during my first month.
-As a result, my confidence in writing was at an all time low.
+I had a few other drafts that I published, and all of those articles were rejected during my first month.
+As a result, my confidence in writing was at an all-time low.
 After reading an article about users' concerns about making less money (hubbers were complaining about getting paid less than they were in the past), I lost some interest.
 I still came back to find some good reads and that was it for a while.
 For anyone reading this that has the same feeling there is hope!
 In March of 2017 I had yet another vision of making some money through writing and went back to HubPages to investigate.
 That's when I wrote my first high quality article.
 Simple, but at least it didn't get rejected.
-I took a break again and when I came back 7 months later I found out how many hits my article got and that's what really gave me the boost to start writing once again.
+I took a break again and when I came back 7 months later, I found out how many hits my article got and that's what really gave me the boost to start writing once again.

 Just Some Goals of Mine

 My main goal is to double my monthly earnings each month.
 I know eventually I won't be able get passed a certain milestone, but I'm not going to let that stop me from trying to meet that goal.
 I've always believed that it's easier to bypass your expectations when you set progressive goals that you will more than likely underscore on.
 Even when I get to an idle point where it seems like I max out I will push to find another strategy.
-I was actually really surprised on my first week of earnings and I'm still fired up!
+I was really surprised on my first week of earnings and I'm still fired up!
 It's not just the earnings that brought me here.
-I just started a masters program in business and I'd like to polish my writing skills.
+I just started a master's of business administration program and I'd like to polish my writing skills.
 Plus, why not write about some stuff that I'm already learning about.
 I'm sure it could help someone, especially the business math calculations.

 Even though I'm here to help enrich my writing and research skills, my original "make some easy money agenda," still stands.
 I am without a doubt a total armature writer, but I thought I could create some strategies to help me with my success.
-I see so many people on here that talk about writers block or having dry work because they feel as though all they want to do is finish.
+I see so many people on here that talk about writer's block or having dry work because they feel as though all they want to do is finish.
 I have a different problem.
-I have over a hundred things that I want to write about, but feel as though I don't have the time to get any of them done.
-To keep the writers block on a low level I tend to work on more than ten hub at once.
+I have over a hundred things that I want to write about but feel as though I don't have the time to get any of them done.
+To keep the writer's block on a low level I tend to work on more than ten hubs at once.
 This is probably a flaw considering I feel like I'm not getting anywhere.

 Using My Stats